 Why is practicing in front of the mirror wrong?

-Why?
+So why do I advice against it?
 There are several reasons you shouldn’t do this.

 1. It’s not real!

 Even though you see yourself in the mirror, and the reflection is real, this is not reality.
 Practicing in front of the mirror doesn’t reflect what happens in real life.
 Because for one, in real life, you don’t see yourself.
 If you want to practice, you want to get as close as possible to the actual speaking experience.
 When you see a reflection of yourself, you will act on it right away.
 Change the way you look.
 But that is how you look in the mirror, not on stage.

 You will not even see how you act on stage because you are focusing on your reflection.
 What you see is not what you get.
 This might also mean that you change things that don’t need changing!

 2. It’s a habit you need to change, not a moment